 Our Chief Resident year includes participation in over 300 major cases as well as involvement in administrative and teaching responsibilities for the residency and committee work for the hospital.

-This curriculum for this program follows our current AOA-approved General Surgery curriculum and requirements.
+This curriculum for this program follows our current ACGME and AOA-approved General Surgery curriculum and requirements.
 The mandatory Osteopathic component is incorporated with all other AOA-approved programs at BMC with dedicated teaching days and conferences and required participation at these sessions.

 Upon satisfactory completion of this five-year program trainees are eligible to sit for the American Board or Surgery (ABS) and the American Osteopathic Board of Surgery (AOBS) Examination.